Radisson Hotel, Guildford

 CGL worked closely with the structural engineer to simplify the construction approach as well as reduce the cost.
 We identified the potential for open cut excavation supported by adoption of the observational method for slope monitoring.

 CGL set out inspection regimes for site staff, briefing documents and a call out service for identified issues using the traditional traffic light graded risk response of the CIRIA Observational Method.

 Localised defensive ditches and a prolonged, cold winter tested the Observational Method principles from the start.

-This project was voted Best Geotechnical and Geoenvironmental UK Project over £1M at the GE Awards Ceremony.
+This project was voted Best Geotechnical and Geoenvironmental UK Project over £1M at the GE Awards Ceremony and was a finalist in the 2018 GE Awards for Project of the Decade.
 The geotechnical engineering made the vital difference in the economic viability of this project in the teeth of the recession.
 Our value engineering design saved £1m on the basement construction, leading to a shortened construction programme and a more sustainable use of resources.